kemalcr/kemal-cache/README.md

 )
 ```

-If your application already manages these headers, `kemal-cache` preserves them.
+If your application already manages validator headers, `kemal-cache` preserves them.

-You can also disable automatic validators or conditional handling:
+You can disable automatic validators or conditional handling:

 ```crystal
 config = Kemal::Cache::Config.new(